pepstock-org/Charba-Wiki/versioned_docs/version-5.2/Overview.md

  * Date adapters capabilities
  * [Controller](https://www.chartjs.org/docs/latest/developers/charts.html) capabilities to extend existing chart by own chart types.
  * Some [Chart.JS](http://www.chartjs.org/) plugins, provided as **Charba** extensions:
+    * [Annotation](https://github.com/chartjs/chartjs-plugin-annotation) which draws lines and boxes on the chart area.
     * [DataLabels](https://github.com/chartjs/chartjs-plugin-datalabels) which is a highly customizable plugin that displays labels on data for any type of charts.
+    * [Gradient](https://github.com/kurkle/chartjs-plugin-gradient) which is a light weight plugin to apply gradients to the datasets by data values.
     * [Labels](https://github.com/emn178/chartjs-plugin-labels) which is a light weight plugin to display labels on pie, doughnut and polar area chart.
 Original PieceLabel.
     * [Zoom](https://github.com/chartjs/chartjs-plugin-zoom) which enables zooming and panning on chart.
-    * [Annotation](https://github.com/chartjs/chartjs-plugin-annotation) which draws lines and boxes on the chart area.
  * Some [Chart.JS](http://www.chartjs.org/) controllers, provided as **Charba** extensions:
     * [Chart.js Geo](https://github.com/sgratzl/chartjs-chart-geo) which enables charting maps with legends, adding new chart types, choropleth and bubbleMap.
     * [Chart.js Treemap](https://github.com/kurkle/chartjs-chart-treemap) which enables treemap charts.
     * [Chart.js Matrix](https://github.com/kurkle/chartjs-chart-matrix) which enables matrix charts.
+    * [Chart.js Sankey](https://github.com/kurkle/chartjs-chart-sankey) which enables a type of flow diagram in which the width of the arrows is proportional to the flow rate.

 ## Out-of-the-box